We are a certified Continuing Education provider for

 Talent acquisition is a process more than anything else.
 In this ongoing business development plan, companies seek to identify, attract, select, and keep highly qualified individuals for key positions requiring particular skill sets.
 As we said, the practice is not new, but it gained a lot of focus recently.
 You can see its effects and results with your own eyes.
 Companies that recruit candidates to fill vacancies face higher employee turnover rates, higher recruiting costs, hiring mistakes, low-performance levels, etc.

-On the other hand, companies who are successful in their talent acquisition strategies also reap incredible benefits.
+On the other hand, companies that are successful in their talent acquisition strategies also reap incredible benefits.
 According to a study conducted by the Aberdeen Group, performing in talent acquisition translates into:

 - A 94% employee retention increase in the first year of work;